Backstage Plugin Guide | PagerDuty

 Note

-The code samples provided above reflect the default configuration of the PagerDutyCard entity.
-You have at your disposal some parameters that allow you to prevent users from creating incidents, or hide the change events tab or even hide the on-call section of the card.
+The code samples provided in the previous section reflect the default configuration of the PagerDutyCard entity.
+You have at your disposal parameters that allow you to prevent users from creating incidents, hide the change events tab, or hide the on-call section of the card.

-You’ve now added the PagerDuty frontend plugin to your application, but in order for it to show up you will need to configure your entities and the application itself.
+You have added the PagerDuty frontend plugin to your application.
+To display it, configure your entities and the application itself.

-For every component that shows up in your Backstage catalog, you have a .yaml file with its configuration.
+For every component that appears in your Backstage catalog, you have a .yaml file with its configuration.
 Add an annotation to the entity like this:

 annotations: